CalvinLloyd117/CraftBanzi/README.md

 - **Centre:** Refers to a university or equivelent institution.
 - **Department:** A department (eg. Psychology) within a **Centre**
-- **Journal Name:** The Name of a Journal where a paper might be published.
+- **Journal Name:** The name of a Journal where a paper might be published.
 - **Lab Member Category:** Categories related to what role/position is held by lab members (eg. Master's Student, Research Assistant, etc.)

   **Note:** Adding a Lab Member Category will add an additional section to the *Lab Members* portion of the **About** page (and update the nav button dropdown menu) given that at least one Lab Member entry exists that falls under that category.
 Lab Member category order within the back-end can be modified (drag and drop) to adjust the order of the Lab Member sections on the **About** page.